Photon-HDF5/photon-hdf5/docs/phdata.rst

   the same spectral band, its value is 1.

 - **num_polarization_ch**: (integer) number of distinct detection polarization channels.
-For example, in polarization anysotropy measurements, its value is 2.
+For example, in polarization anisotropy measurements, its value is 2.
   When there is a single detection channel or all channels detect the same polarization (including when no polarization selection is performed)